COVID-19 (Coronavirus) Information and Resources

 School Closure Information

-All Dare County Schools are closed until May 15, 2020 as directed by Governor Cooper's Executive Order that was issued on March 23, 2020.
+All Dare County Schools are closed for the remainder of the 2019-2020 school year as directed by Governor Cooper's Executive Order.

 - April 1: State Board of Education Policy for Graduating Seniors